jeremykendall/php-domain-parser/README.md

 **WARNING:**

-**You should never use resolve domain name this way in production, without, at least, a caching mechanism to reduce PSL downloads.**
+**You should never resolve domain name this way in production, without, at least, a caching mechanism to reduce PSL downloads.**

 **Using the Public Suffix List to determine what is a valid domain name and what